-- 10.42 Table 2 above shows the key development types that are classified as 'more' or 'highly' vulnerable.
-Basement developments are susceptible to sewer flooding so in addition to the structural water-proofing measures outlined above, it is recommended that where kitchens, bathrooms or other water related installations are planned at basement level, that mitigation measures in the form of non-return valves or pumped sewage devices are installed to prevent surcharge flooding from the sewer system during intense storm events. - 10.43 The use of such devices is particularly important in those areas most at risk of sewer flooding in the borough.
+Table 2 above shows the key development types that are classified as 'more' or 'highly' vulnerable.
+Basement developments are susceptible to sewer flooding so in addition to the structural water-proofing measures outlined above, it is recommended that where kitchens, bathrooms or other water related installations are planned at basement level, that mitigation measures in the form of provision of a pumped solutions or 'active drainage devices' incorporating non-return valves are installed to prevent surcharge flooding from the sewer system during intense storm events.

+15.43 The use of such devices is particularly important in those areas most at risk of sewer flooding in the borough.
 The SW6 postcode area is most susceptible to this form of flooding according to the Thames Water data included in the SFRA and SWMP, although other areas in the borough including W6, W12 and W14 all have recorded incidents of sewer flooding over the last 10 years.